 Even the shaky first season has the amazing two-parter of “The Empty Child”/”The Doctor Dances.”

 Honestly, even when a Doctor Who episode isn’t very good, it’s still some of the best stuff on TV.

 Bonus Step: Where you can find it.

-There have been numerous DVD releases, it’s available on Netflix, iTunes, and other sources, and BBC America runs reruns from the past few years all the time.
+There have been numerous DVD releases, it’s available from Netflix, iTunes, and other sources, and BBC America runs reruns from the past few years all the time.
 Heck, even Disney XD has been showing episodes, though they skipped an entire Doctor by starting with the second season.
 So that might not be the best option.
 But there are plenty of ways to find the show.

 The most important advice I can give you is just to jump on in.
 The sooner you start watching Doctor Who, the sooner you can wonder why you weren’t always watching it.